RasoulNajafi/Cohesive-interface-element/README.md

 -  It is possible to simulate the fracture and crack propagation in these zones w.r.t the defined cohesive properties

-- This code is most suited for modelling the fracture and crack propagation for brittle materials like concrete
+- This code is most suited for modelling the fracture and crack propagation of brittle materials like concretes

 - In the code, I wrote many comments to make it more understandable